Researcher Development Concordat

 Concordat Champions

-As part of the University’s commitment to the Concordat to support the career development of researchers each school is encouraged to appoint a local Concordat Champion.
-The role of the champion is to help raise awareness of the Concordat and our collective role in supporting careers of researchers.
+As part of the University’s commitment to the Concordat to support the career development of researchers, each School is encouraged to appoint a local Concordat Champion.
+The role of the Champions is to help raise awareness of the Concordat and our collective role in supporting careers of researchers.
 Champions are academic members of staff who are on school committees, and they work closely with Research Staff Reps, Heads of Schools and others to address the local research culture.